raisely/NoHarm/README.md

 # How did this come about?

 This license was created by one of the developers of [Raisely](raisely.com) and [Kepla](kepla.com).
-We grew out of [agency.sc](agency.sc) We build software to help non-profit's and other organisations that make the world a better place.
+We grew out of [Agency](agency.sc) building software to help non-profit's and other organisations that make the world a better place.

-As we build, we started creating libraries to solve problems we faced, and wanted to give back to the open source community (which our software is built on).
+As we built, we started creating libraries to solve problems we faced, and wanted to give back to the open source community (which our software is built on).

 We strive every day to create tools that make the world a better place, and wanted to